dereneaton/ipyrad/docs/installation.rst

 since it is a powerful tool for creating multiple environments with different software packages that do not conflict.

-If you're working on an :ref:`HPC <HPC_installation>` system you can install conda_ into a locally owned directory (e.g., /home/user) without need for administrative privileges.
-This is useful because it then allows you to install and access ipyrad_ and all its dependencies (other Python modules and executables) locally, without needing to load them from the system-wide software.

 Once conda_ is installed, ipyrad_ can be installed easily by entering the following into a terminal: